-The marquee would offer some social and economic benefits to attract more patrons to use the public house.
-It is considered that there is clear and convincing justification for the retention of the marquee on this basis which would not amount to substantial harm to the grade II listed building or the conservation area.
-Further to this, subject to limiting the hours that amplified sound is used in the marquee, it is considered the living conditions of neighbouring properties would not be adversely affected.
-Notwithstanding this, there are significant concerns with regards to the impact of the smoking shelter, servery and walkway which would amount to substantial harm to the grade II listed public house and would fail to conserve or enhance the Eastwood Conservation Area.
-On balance it is therefore considered that the proposal would warrant refusal.
+It is considered that there is clear and convincing justification for the retention of the marquee on this basis which would not amount to substantial harm to the grade II listed building.
+Notwithstanding this, there are significant concerns with regards to the impact of the smoking shelter, servery and walkway which would amount to substantial harm to the grade II listed public house.
+On balance it is therefore considered that listed building consent should be refused.